ax-va/Learning-Rust-Klabnik-Nichols-2023/rust-summary/cargo.md

 Some command line options go to `cargo test`, and some go to the resultant test binary:

-- `$ cargo test --help` displays the options to use with `cargo test`;
+- `cargo test --help` displays the options to use with `cargo test`;

-- `$ cargo test -- --help` displays the options to use with the resultant test binary.
+- `cargo test -- --help` displays the options to use with the resultant test binary.